 What do you like best about your city?

 The music scene.
-Glasgow’s …More
+Glasgow’s people are creative, intelligent and culturally aware. …More

 If you do anything on a visit to London, it must be to visit one of its markets.
 You’ll not only likely to pick up a bargain, but they offer the opportunity to immerse yourself in the local atmosphere.
 The choice of market extends to everyone’s taste: Borough market for food, Portobello market for …More